 Soils are an enormous reservoir of carbon, containing nearly twice as much carbon as the atmosphere.
 Preventing soil carbon from entering the atmosphere is essential for climate mitigation efforts.
 Moreover, agricultural soils also carry a large potential for additional carbon sequestration, especially already degraded soils.
 Both preserving and enhancing soil organic carbon (SOC) has further benefits, contributing to improved soil quality, agricultural productivity, biodiversity and water protection and thus increased resilience against climate change.
-CIRCASA project aims to strengthen the coordination and synergies in European and global research on SOC sequestration in agricultural soils, leading to an improved understanding and scientific basis to target ambitious practices required to preserve and enhance SOC.
+CIRCASA project aimed at strengthening the coordination and synergies in European and global research on SOC sequestration in agricultural soils, leading to an improved understanding and scientific basis to target ambitious practices required to preserve and enhance SOC.

 Research on soil organic carbon sequestration is interdisciplinary, international and rapidly increasing.
 There are, however, still knowledge gaps.
 These include, for example, questions concerning the permanence of sequestered organic carbon, longterm changes in agricultural systems and of agricultural practices in diverse pedo-climatic conditions, the difficulty of detecting improvements as well as limited understanding of socio-economic barriers and effective policy solutions for the implementation of measures.